2 min read

 What will be my biggest expense at university?

 Perhaps not surprisingly rent is the biggest expense for students.
-According to The National Student Money Survey 2022, this accounts for about 45% of monthly living costs.
+According to the National Student Money Survey 2024, this accounts for nearly half of average monthly living costs.

-But students are also seeing their household energy bills, broadband and mobile, and transport costs increase, too.
+But students are also seeing their food, other bills and transport costs increase, too.

 To help cover living costs at university, UK students can apply for a government-backed Maintenance Loan.
-But we know that rising bills are still leaving students struggling to make ends meet.
+But rising bills are still leaving students struggling to make ends meet.

 What support is available at Newcastle?